Embeddability of arrangements of pseudocircles and graphs on surfaces: Concluding remarks

 \section{Concluding remarks}

-It is natural to ask if the condition that there is a pseudocircle that intersects all other pseudocircles in the collection is absolutely necessary.
-To answer this question we note that it is necessary to require some sort of condition along these lines.
-Indeed, as observed by Ortner in~\cite{ortner}*{Figure 16}, there exist arbitrarily large collections of pseudocircles (whose union is connected) that cannot be embedded into a sphere, and yet the removal of any pseudocircle leaves an arrangement that can be embedded into a sphere.
+To obtain a result along the lines of Theorems~\ref{thm:gen} or~\ref{thm:ortner-gen}, it is natural to ask if it is absolutely necessary to require that there is a graph in the arrangement intersecting all other graphs in the collection.
+To answer this question, we note that it is necessary to require some sort of condition along these lines.
+Indeed, as observed by Ortner~\cite{ortner}*{Figure 16}, there exist arbitrarily large collections of pseudocircles (whose union is connected) that cannot be embedded into a sphere, and yet the removal of any pseudocircle leaves an arrangement that can be embedded into a sphere.

-On the other hand, in order to have some version of Theorem~\ref{thm:ortnerg} it is not strictly necessary to have a single pseudocircle intersecting all the others; our techniques and arguments are readily adapted under the assumption that there is a subcollection of bounded size that gets intersected by all other pseudocircles.
-More precisely, if we define an $m$-{\em arrangement} of pseudocircles as a collection in which there is a subcollection of size (at most) $m$ such that every pseudocircle intersects at least one pseudocircle in this subcollection, then it is easy to show that the corresponding version of Theorem~\ref{thm:ortnerg} says that an $m$-arrangement of pseudocircles is embeddable into $\Sigma_g$ if and only if all of its subarrangements of size at most $4g+(2m+5)$ are embeddable into $\Sigma_g$.
+On the other hand, in order to have some version of Theorem~\ref{thm:gen}, it is not strictly necessary to have a single graph intersecting all the others; our techniques and arguments are readily adapted under the assumption that there is a subcollection of bounded size that gets intersected by all other graphs.
+More precisely, let us define an $m$-{\em arrangement} of graphs as a collection in which there is a subcollection~$B$ of size (at most) $m$ such that every graph intersects at least one graph in~$B$, and the union of the graphs is connected.
+It is easy to verify that there is a choice of at most $2(m-1)$ graphs whose union with~$B$ is connected; this union is, of course, intersected by every other graph.
+Thus the graphs in an $m$-arrangement naturally induce an arrangement of graphs $(G_0,\ldots,G_n)$, where $G_0$ is the union of at most $3m-2$ graphs.
+The following is then an easy consequence of Proposition~\ref{P:main}.

-We have proved that a strong arrangement of pseudocircles is embeddable into $\Sigma_g$ if and only if all of its subarrangements of size at most $4g+4$ are embeddable into $\Sigma_g$.
-As Ortner showed in~\cite{ortner}*{Figure 3}, there are strong arrangements of size $4$ that are not embeddable into a sphere, and yet all its subarrangements are embeddable into a sphere; thus this result cannot be improved for $g=0$.
-Similarly, for arrangements of pseudocircles (with the more general definition we used throughout this work) the size bound $4g+5$ cannot be improved for the case $g=0$.
-Indeed, the toroidal arrangement shown in Figure~\ref{fig:torus1} has $5$ pseudocircles, it cannot be embedded into the sphere, and yet all its subarrangements of size $4$ can be embedded into the sphere.

-Working under the framework of clusters of graphs, one can prove similar results as Theorem~\ref{thm:ortnerg} to collections of other objects, such as {\em arcs}, which are homeomorphic images of the interval $[0,1]$.
-Arrangements of arcs (and, in general, arrangements of curves) are investigated in~\cite{eghppsss} and~\cite{egppss}.
-In order to obtain a result along the lines of Theorem~\ref{thm:ortnerg}, some anchorness condition for an arrangement of arcs is required (a discussion analogous to the one given at the beginning of this section applies to these objects as well).
-If we consider an arrangement of arcs as a collection of arcs that pairwise intersect a finite number of times, and in which there is an arc that intersects all the other arcs in the collection, then the following analogue of Theorem~\ref{thm:ortnerg} is a consequence of our Main Theorem.